IgnasJJK/IgnasJJK/README.md

 ### Hi, I'm Ignas 👋

 I'm a computer programmer, currently working in digital content QA.
-I'm passionate about gaming and hope to make great games in the future.
+I'm passionate about gaming and hope to make games in the future.

 I mainly use C++ for my major projects, C# for work, and Python for quick prototypes or automations.
 Trying out Dart (with Flutter) for Android applications.

+**Working on:** [an 8086 disassembler](https://github.com/IgnasJJK/disassembler) and a video game.

-Currently learning maths, 3D modeling, computer architecture, performance, among lots of other things.
+**Learning:** maths, 3D modeling, computer architecture, performance, among lots of other things.

 #### Languages & Tools